Back to Top

 QQI Data Overview

-Quality and Qualifications Ireland (QQI) is a state body with responsibility for quality assurance in Ireland's Further and Higher Education sectors and provides accreditation for a wide variety of courses and awards.
+Quality and Qualifications Ireland (QQI) is the state body with responsibility for quality assurance in Ireland's Further and Higher Education sectors and provides accreditation for a wide variety of courses and awards.
 The QQI dataset includes all awards made by QQI in each year.
 Details on the award include the name of the course, the field of study, the NFQ (National Framework Qualification) level and the award type (minor, major, supplementary or special purpose).
 It includes the name and type of the course provider and includes learner details such as sex and age.

 The QQI dataset includes most Further Education courses (NFQ levels 1 to 6) which are provided in Ireland.
 It also includes several Higher Education awards (levels 6 to 10), particularly from private providers, including Hibernia College, Griffith College, and the National College of Ireland.
-The Universities, Institutes of Technology and Colleges which are funded by the HEA are not accredited through QQI and are not included in this dataset.
+The Universities, Institutes of Technology, Technological Universities and Colleges which are funded by the HEA are not accredited through QQI and are not included in this dataset.
 Apart from the QQI, there are several other bodies which provide accreditation for courses undertaken in Ireland, including City & Guilds, Accounting Technicians Ireland, and the Open University.
 Awards such as these are not included in the QQI dataset.

 Classification of Fields of Study